 The mediator will not make a decision about what the outcome should be.
 Their role is an impartial one, intended to assist the parties in their negotiations.

-Our law practice has nationally accredited Mediators who can conduct mediations.
-David Sharrock and Simon Matters are approved by the Law Institute of Victoria as Solicitor Mediators and by the Resolution Institute.
+Our law practice has a nationally accredited Mediator who can conduct mediations.
+Simon Matters is accredited as a mediator by Resolution Institute.
 For further information, visit disputeover.com.au.